Quinine

 Drug Classification

-Quinine belongs to the class of "Antimalarial Agents," specifically classified as 4-Aminoquinolines.
-Its mechanism of action involves disrupting the parasite's intraerythrocytic metabolism, preventing the malaria parasite from effectively utilizing host hemoglobin as a nutrient source.
-It also has muscle relaxant properties, although this has not been validated through formal clinical trials.
+Quinine belongs to the class of "Antimalarial Agents," specifically 4-Aminoquinolines.
+Its mechanism of action involves disrupting the parasite's metabolism within red blood cells, preventing the parasite from effectively utilizing host hemoglobin as a nutrient source.
+This drug also has muscle relaxant properties, although this characteristic has not been validated through formal clinical trials.

 Indications

-The primary indication is the treatment of acute malaria caused by Plasmodium falciparum.
-It may serve as an alternative in cases where patients have developed resistance to other antimalarial drugs.
-Additionally, in some countries, physicians may prescribe it for muscle cramps or periodic leg movement disorder, but this use is off-label and should be considered after risk assessment.
+The primary indication is the treatment of acute malaria caused by Plasmodium falciparum, especially in cases where the parasite shows resistance to other antimalarial drugs.
+Additionally, some physicians in certain countries may use it for treating leg cramps or periodic leg movement disorder, but this is an off-label use and should be employed after risk assessment.

 Common Side Effects

-Mild side effects include tinnitus, nausea, dizziness, and a bitter taste in the mouth, usually occurring within hours of administration.
-About 10-15% of patients may experience blurred vision or photosensitivity.
-During treatment, it is recommended to avoid driving or operating machinery.
+Mild side effects include tinnitus, nausea, dizziness, and a bitter taste in the mouth, usually appearing within hours of administration.
+About 10-15% of patients may experience blurred vision or photosensitivity; it is recommended to avoid driving or operating machinery during treatment.

 • Central Nervous System: Headache, anxiety, hallucinations